AgoraLab/agora-chat-uikit/android/1 - overview/product-features.md

 Message chat allows users to communicate with each other in real time.
 This is usually carried out in the form of a one-to-one conversation or a chat group.

-### Start one-to-one chat
+### Start a conversation

-A user initiates communication with another user by starting a conversation.
+A user initiates communication with one or more users by starting a conversation.

 ### Create chat group